Treyceratops/marvel-pedia/README.md

 # `Getting Started/Installation Instructions`

-- This would likely describe how to use the application and the steps to fork, clone and run the application.
+- Link to deployed website included below.
+Can be forked/cloned from the github repository.

 # `API`